 Experience the beauty of Bali and volunteer in a variety of projects for a well-rounded and meaningful adventure!
 Make friends with Balinese youth while you develop creative lesson plans and teach English at a local elementary school.
-Learn about sea turtle conservation and even have the opportunity to release a baby sea turtle into the ocean.
+Learn about sea turtle conservation—you may even have the opportunity to release a baby sea turtle into the ocean!
 Participate in a service project with the award winning Coral Restoration Project in Pemuteran that utilizes innovative technology to restore and encourage healthy reef growth.

 During this program, you will…

 - Earn up to 20 hours of community service teaching English at a Balinese elementary school and volunteering with marine conservation projects

 - Release baby turtles into the ocean and learn about sea turtle conservation at a local hatchery*

 - Work directly with the award winning and innovative Coral Restoration Project

 - Snorkel and discover a colorful underwater world

 - Meet and converse with a Balinese prince and watch a cultural show at his palace

 - Try your hand at a variety of Balinese arts, including wood carving, dancing, and Gamelan music

 - Go on a thrilling white water rafting adventure and admire waterfalls and terraced rice fields along the way